Top Canadian Dividend Stocks

 The Bank of Canada’s cautious optimism is being supported by recent domestic economic data and global events.
 All things considered, Canada’s economy remains on the path towards sustainability, but ample uncertainties remain.
 Notably, ongoing political issues in the U.S. have further clouded the trade outlook as Trump’s agenda is increasingly at risk.
 Given these risks, it is likely that rates remain unchanged, which should buoy REITS and pipeline and storage companies.
 Furthermore, large financial institutions will have difficulty making income on lending, but subdued revenue in this sector should be offset by solid gains in capital markets trading.

-Who are your go to companies when it comes to income investing?
+What are your go to stocks when it comes to income investing?
 Did we miss one, maybe two?
 Do you mostly agree with our list?
 Let us know in the comments below!